wik46/learn_neo4j/README.md

 ## Getting a database up and runnnig.
 We will start our Neo4j instace inside a docker container.
+You will need to <a href="https://docs.docker.com/get-docker/">install docker</a> don't have it installed.
 ```
 docker run \
     --name learn_neo4j_db \